daisygunn/grow-restaurant/README.md

 ![](assets/images/mobile_homepage.jpg)

 **Menus image with link**: This image and title are both clickable and will take the user to the menus page.
-I have added a css rule that flips the image on hover & the title below also changes when it is hovered over, both have been implemented as a fun interaction for the user whilst giving a clear indication where they are on the page.
+I have added a CSS rule that flips the image on hover & the title below also changes when it is hovered over, both have been implemented as a fun interaction for the user whilst giving a clear indication where they are on the page.

 **Reservations image with link**: This image and title are both clickable and will take the user to the reservations page.
-I have added a css rule that flips the image on hover & the title below also changes when it is hovered over, both have been implemented as a fun interaction for the user whilst giving a clear indication where they are on the page.
+I have added a CSS rule that flips the image on hover & the title below also changes when it is hovered over, both have been implemented as a fun interaction for the user whilst giving a clear indication where they are on the page.

 ![](assets/images/menus_res_links.jpg)